ditatompel/insights/content/tutorials/rescue-broken-asciinema-server-upgrade-postgresql-14/index.md

   - ditatompel
 ---

-Today, I'm experiencing some problem with my recent [self-hosted asciinema-server](https://asciinema.ditatompel.com/) upgrade.
+Today, I'm experiencing some problem with my recent self-hosted asciinema server upgrade.
 After following the upgrade process according to the [asciinema-server documentation page on GitHub](https://github.com/asciinema/asciinema-server/wiki/Installation-guide), the `phoenix` and `postgresql` containers failed to run and kept restarting.

 <!--more-->